Boo Buie’s late basket lifts Northwestern over No. 14 Indiana

 BIG PICTURE

-Indiana: The Hoosiers dominated the second half.
-But it wasn’t enough to overcome a rough start.
+Indiana: The Hoosiers couldn’t overcome their poor start or shaky shooting.
+They were 3 of 11 on 3-pointers.

-Northwestern: The Wildcats continued to make a case for a spot in the Top 25 as well as the NCAA Tournament.
+Northwestern: The Wildcats continued to make a case for a spot in the Top 25 as well as the NCAA Tournament, if they haven’t clinched one already.
+“We’re going to the tourney, so that’s great,” Collins said.
+“Now, we can just focus on getting better and continuing to figure out how we can be the best we can be and shore some things up.”

 UP NEXT